 Do you like your chocolate chip cookies well done?
 A craving for crisp, buttery cookies requires Tate’s Bake Shop.
 The brand makes brownies, pies, and cakes, but the chocolate chip cookies are king.
 Uniquely thin, melt-in-your-mouth buttery, and extra crisp (without any burn).
 Don’t even attempt to eat just one.
 You’ll down a package and you know what, you should.
-On the pricier side, so make it a special cookie occasion.
-Bonus: Amazing gluten-free chocolate cookies also.
+They’re on the pricier side, so make it a special cookie occasion.
+Bonus: amazing gluten-free chocolate cookies also.

 You want that half-baked ooey-gooey cookie and we’re with you.
-To achieve this consistency, you gotta decide the bake-time on your own.
+To achieve this consistency, you gotta decide the bake time on your own.
 Grab a roll or pre-shaped Toll House Chocolate Chip Cookie Dough and undercook those bad boys.
 If they seem too gooey when you take them out — GOOD.
 The cookies will continue to cook as they cool and give you the perfect softness.
-Tollhouse also uses no preservatives or artificial flavors or colors so the cookies taste homemade, with the perfect balance of rich chocolate chips and salty, vanilla dough.
-The perfect color, smell, butter-factor, and goo-potential.
+Toll House also uses no preservatives or artificial flavors or colors, so the cookies taste homemade, with the perfect balance of rich chocolate chips and salty vanilla dough.
+All of this leads to the perfect color, smell, butter factor, and goo-potential.

-Tim Tams hail from the land down under but are sold in local and specialty stores all over the U.S. The cookie consists of two malted biscuits held together with a layer of chocolate cream and kept snug and cozy with a thin layer of chocolate on the outside.
+Tim Tam hails from the land down under but is sold in local and specialty stores all over the U.S. The cookie consists of two malted biscuits held together with a layer of chocolate cream and kept snug and cozy with a thin layer of chocolate on the outside.
 Eat Tim Tams like the Aussies by biting one corner off, then the opposite corner of the other side.
 Make a cup of hot chocolate or coffee and stick one end of the Tim Tam in the drink, slurping up from the other corner.
 Warm liquid fills the cookie like a straw, softening the chocolate.
-Then munch it down and say Crikey that’s delish.
+Then munch it down and say, “Crikey, that’s delish.”

 Want to dazzle a cookie-lover?
 Look to the NYC staple, Milk Bar, for a tin of assorted cookies.
 The six-pack includes a Compost Cookie, Cornflake Chocolate Chip Marshmallow Cookie, Corn Cookie, Blueberry & Cream Cookie, Chocolate Confetti Cookie, and Confetti Cookie.
 All individually wrapped (so it’s safer to share with loved ones).

-You’re craving cookie but trying to be healthier; story of our life.
+You’re craving cookies but trying to be healthier; the story of our life.
 Luckily, Koia makes a keto protein shake that tastes even better than the real cookies ‘n cream.
-Ready-to-drink and designed to keep your body in ketosis, this uber-satisfying shake doesn’t have that weird fake cookie flavor you’ll find in many protein bars and other shakes.
-Made from coconut milk and a special blend of brown rice, pea, and chickpea protein.
-Great for people who don’t eat dairy, gluten, soy, or animal products.
-Dare I say: Better than an actual cookie.
+Ready to drink and designed to keep your body in ketosis, this uber-satisfying shake doesn’t have that weird fake cookie flavor you’ll find in many protein bars and other shakes.
+It’s made from coconut milk and a special blend of brown rice, pea, and chickpea protein, making it great for people who don’t eat dairy, gluten, soy, or animal products.
+Dare we say: better than an actual cookie.

 Every major holiday, Pillsbury puts out its kitschy, pre-cut sheet cookies with either hearts, ghosts, reindeer, bunnies, or something else along those lines.
 Each holiday it’s the same quintessential sugar cookie, designed to make baking cookies super simple.
 The bake is also perfect and easy to master.
 You’ll house five without blinking and feel that warm, happy cookie Zen settle over you.
 Classic and simple.
 We’ve been known to eat the dough raw also…